ASKnetCommunity/Antifraud-Bootcamp/README.md

 Fraud is an act that is intended to deceive others with the aim of having a personal or financial gain Or A dishonest representation by an individual with the intentions of causing loss to another or gain for themselves through online platform or even offline modes.

 ## Types of Fraud
-Credit card and mobile money fraud
+- Credit card and mobile money fraud
-Mail fraud
+- Mail fraud
-Social engineering fraud
+- Social engineering fraud

 [**Types of Fraud**](types_of_fraud.md).

 ## Catergories Of Fraud.
-civil fraud and
+- Civil fraud
-criminal fraud
+- Criminal fraud
 ## Digital Tool Use.
 identify safe digital tool use
 ## Migitation Of Chains And Aveunues Of Fraud.